abhirajparthan/Machine-Test/README.md

 -------

 For deploying the stack .
 I have created a folder flask_app in the manager node and created a docker-compose.yml file inside the folder.
 Here I am using mysql:5.6 image for database.
 Also I mounted the container /var/lib/mysql to efs folder( Here I am using bind mount. ).
+Also I have aded the resource label of 2 nodes is flask and 1 is mysql
 ~~~
 vi docker-compose.yml